janelia-ros/zebrafish_tracker/JETSON_SETUP.md

 Install on host PC.

+Connect Jetson to the network.

+Select Network Layout.

+Select Network Interface on host PC.

+## Jetson

-Put Jetson board in Force USB Recovery Mode to install on Jetson device.
+### Put Jetson board in Force USB Recovery Mode

 To place system in Force USB Recovery Mode: